Cricket: Zimbabwe V Sri Lanka Scores - UrduPoint

 Cricket: Zimbabwe V Sri Lanka Scores

-Brief scores at lunch on the third day of the first Test between Zimbabwe and Sri Lanka at Harare on Tuesday
+Brief scores at tea on the third day of the first Test between Zimbabwe and Sri Lanka at Harare on Tuesday

-Harare, (APP - UrduPoint / Pakistan Point News - 21st Jan, 2020 ) :Brief scores at lunch on the third day of the first Test between Zimbabwe and Sri Lanka at Harare on Tuesday: Zimbabwe 358 Sri Lanka 124-2 (F. Karunaratne 37, K. Mendis 43) Match situation: Sri Lanka trail by 234 runs with eight wickets remaining in the 1st innings Toss: Zimbabwe
+Harare, (APP - UrduPoint / Pakistan Point News - 21st Jan, 2020 ) :Brief scores at tea on the third day of the first Test between Zimbabwe and Sri Lanka at Harare on Tuesday: Zimbabwe 358 Sri Lanka 205-3 (K. Mendis 80, A. Mathews 51 not out, F. Karunaratne 37; V. Nyauchi 2-32) Match situation: Sri Lanka trail by 153 runs with seven wickets remaining in the 1st innings Toss: Zimbabwe